We extend warm greetings to those who are new to the Guild, and gratitude

 was featured in publications such as Broadway

-Stage.
-As it happened, however, this celebration occurred, not
+World.
+As it happened, however, the most important aspects of this celebration occurred, not

-as usual in London's venerable Guildhall on Sunday, October 27, but at the
+as had by then become usual, in London's venerable Guildhall on Sunday, October 27, but at the

 beautiful Gielgud